Best Headset for Rainbow Six Siege – The Ultimate Guide

 What makes a headset good for Rainbow Six Siege?

 To clarify: you don’t absolutely need a headset to game.
-A pair of headphones and a separate mic works just as well, so if you’ve got a decent pair of headphones lying around you can definitely go for a modmic or something like a Blue Yeti.
+A pair of headphones (the Bose QC20 is a popular pair of earbuds with pro gamers) and a separate mic works just as well, so if you’ve got a decent pair of headphones lying around you can definitely go for a modmic or something like a Blue Yeti.

 In any case: you need to make sure that you go for a high quality audio experience that isn’t too ‘cinematic’ (or at least allows you to choose between different equalizer settings) where the bass has been boosted so much that the mid range (footsteps, reload sounds, …) gets drowned out.
 The quality of the mic isn’t as important.
 It doesn’t really matter if you sound a bit tinny when making callouts, though you obviously don’t want to use a staticky low quality mic from the early 90’s either.

 And then, perhaps most importantly, you will want comfort.
 You’re going to be having this thing on your dome for hours on end, so it’s important to get a headset that feels good to you.

 As is the case with most of the games that we analyze HyperX seem to have a pretty dominant lead in the headset part of the market.
 Their Cloud II is the most used headset by a big margin, and we’ve even left out the previous version (the Cloud I) because that’s no longer being sold officially.

 There’s a good reason that this headset family is so ubiquitous; the Cloud line offers great build quality, very decent sound, and a very decent mic at a very decent price.
 In other words: you get a good bang for your buck, leading HyperX to be the most dominant (29%) headset brand in the scene.